Hurricane season has begun in the USA: step-by-step instructions on how to prepare for storms

 4. Cut trees and branches near the house and car

-If a large tree falls on your house, it can punch a large hole in the roof.
-If a big tree falls on your car, it will easily break it.
+If a large tree falls on your house, it can break a large hole in the roof.
+If a big tree falls on your car, it will even break it very easily.

-Remove dried trees and bushes.
-Ask the gardener or public utilities to remove dry trees and branches and evaluate the health of the plants near the house.
+Remove dead trees and bushes.
+Have a gardener or utility company remove dead trees and branches and assess the health of plants that are located near the house.

 5. Get a generator

-If your family has special medical needs or needs air conditioning, be prepared to pay more for a generator that can handle it.
-Search the internet for generator power calculators to make sure you don't buy more than you need.
+If your family has special medical needs or needs air conditioning, be prepared to pay for a generator that can handle it.
+Search the internet for generator wattage calculators and make sure you don't buy more than you need.

 Buy some gas cylinders on 20 liters.
 After a hurricane, there is usually a lack of fuel, and many gas stations even limit the amount of gas / gas that you can purchase after waiting in line.

-If you cannot purchase a generator, buy an AC / DC converter.
+If you can't buy a generator, buy a DC/AC converter.
 With it, you will use your car as a mobile electric generator.
-You will need a large extension cord to connect power to the house.
+You will need a large extension cord to power your house.